Netistrar/reseller-api-php/README.md

 # reseller-api-php
-Reseller API for Netistrar Registrar Services
+This is the official PHP Reseller API for Netistrar Registrar Services

 #### Installation